MarkLaur/BikeApp/README.md

 # Features
 - Separate web app, API server and MySQL server
-- Bike trip list view
+- Bike trip list page
 	- Lists all bike trips and shows their data
-- Station list view
+- Station list page
 	- Lists all stations and shows their data
-- Station search
+- Station search page
 	- Searchable by ID or name
-	- Pagination not yet implemented
-- Station Info
+- Station Info page
 	- Shows station info
-	- Shows trips starting or ending at the station
+	- Shows trips starting from or ending at the station
-	- Pagination not yet implemented
-- Data uploader
+- Data upload page
 	- Supports csv input
 	- 100MB bike trip file takes about 2 minutes to upload on my system.
 		- After clicking the button the site appears frozen, but it's working.
 You just have to wait.
 See the console windows for status updates.